mimblewimble/grin/doc/intro.md

 Neither _v_ nor _r_ can be deduced, leveraging the fundamental properties of Elliptic Curve Cryptography. `r*G + v*H` is called a _Pedersen Commitment_.

-As a an example, let's assume we want to build a transaction with one input and two outputs.
+As a an example, let's assume we want to build a transaction with two inputs and one output.
 We have (ignoring fees):

 * vi1 and vi2 as input values.
 * vo3 as output value.